-Black 1/232 Antique Telephone combined with No:26 Bell Set, has a mirrored drawer, braided cord and type 10 chrome dial with enamel dial plate.
-The handset is dated 1936.
-Good condition only minor nibbles and surface scratches consistent with age and usage.
+A lovely Black 1/232 Antique Telephone combined with a No:26 Bell Set.
+It has a drawer, braided handset cord and a type 12 alphanumeric chrome dial.
+The handset is dated 1948.
+In good condition with only very minor nibbles and surface scratches consistent with age and usage.

 SOLD: £315 (P&P: £15.00)

 Ivory 232 King Pyramid Telephone -1954.
 Very good condition.
 For completeness the phone has a very tiny hole drilled in the top of the bell set cover which is hidden from view inside the phone.
 Other than that there are only very minor nibbles consistent with age and use.